Pistachio: History

-In California, almost all female pistachio trees are the 'Kerman' cultivar, from Kerman, Iran.
-A scion from a mature female 'Kerman' is grafted onto a one-year-old rootstock.

 Diseases and environment

 Pistachio trees are vulnerable to numerous diseases and infestation by insects such as Leptoglossus clypealis in North America.
 Among these is infection by the fungus Botryosphaeria, which causes panicle and shoot blight (symptoms include death of the flowers and young shoots), and can damage entire pistachio orchards.
 In 2004, the rapidly growing pistachio industry in California was threatened by panicle and shoot blight first discovered in 1984.
 In 2011, anthracnose fungus caused a sudden 50% loss in the Australian pistachio harvest.
 Several years of severe drought in Iran around 2008 to 2015 caused significant declines in production.